isomerpages/mol-services/_move-house/00c-ballot.md

 ## Step 3 : Submit your Application

-### Upcoming Sales Launches

-You can buy a flat via the following modes of <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches" target="_blank">sales.</a>

-*Note that these are updated on a quarterly basis*

 ### Build-To-Order/ Sale of Balance Flats

-You may apply for a flat in the <a href="https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf" target="_blank">upcoming projects</a> during a sales launch.<br>
+You may apply for a flat in the <a href="https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf" target="_blank">upcoming projects</a> during a <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches" target="_blank">sales launch</a>.

+Do note that the page is updated every quarter.
 If you would like to receive email and/ or SMS alerts about our sales launches, please sign up for free <a href="http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp" target="_blank">HDB eAlert Service.</a>

 At the end of the application period, HDB will ballot all applications for the queue position and inform you of the outcome of their applications.